gamerjamer43/linkshortener/README.md

 ## Planned Features
 * Full security, I kinda just made this functional for right now.
 Lacking full sanitization, a blocklist,
 * Accounts allowing you to store links, and/or allowing you to have an editable ephermeral page that shows before redirects to your links.
+* Link expiry, allowing you to make temporary short links.
+* Potentially a CDN, allowing these short links to host a file?
+Would be a lot of storage though.
 * I can't think of what else to add because I don't want overhead.
 So we'll just say I'm adding... **more**, for right now at least.

 ## License